-Figure 2.
-Combinations of Time Attributes
+Figure 2: Possible Combinations of Time Attributes

 We have set the context for using spatial indices for indexing bitemporal data.
-Some indices for bitemporal data that are based on this approach already exist; we discuss them next.
+There already exist some indices for bitemporal data that are based on this approach; we discuss them next.

-3. Overview of the Existing Bitemporal Indices
+3 Overview of the Existing Bitemporal Indices

-References [2, 23] provide comprehensive surveys of indices for different types of temporal data.
+References [ST97, BER97] provide comprehensive surveys of indices for different types of temporal data.
 This section focuses solely on the indexing of bitemporal data.